- Places to Explore

-When you hear Japanese talk about Tohoku's onsen, there is one word you cannot miss: hinabita.
-The word means rustic, redolent of a simpler past, and for many, it's this simple charm that makes the onsen here so enjoyable.
-Tohoku's hinabita onsen are a magnet for connoisseurs.
+When you hear Japanese talk about Tohoku’s onsen, there is one word you cannot miss: hinabita.
+The word means rustic, redolent of a simpler past, and for many it's this simple charm that makes the onsen here so enjoyable.
+Tohoku’s hinabita onsen are a magnet for connoisseurs.
 To enjoy it fully, an overnight stay is recommended.
 Nearly all onsen have adjoining lodgings, and most will pick you up at a nearby train station or bus stop.
-Many ryokan in the region welcome not only visitors but also long-term guests, who stay for months for touji (therapeutic purposes) in spartan quarters where they do their own cooking and make their own beds.
-Touji has been practiced since the 17th century and is still popular, particularly among cancer patients as an alternative medicine.
+Many ryokan in the region welcome not only visitors but also long-term guests, who stay for months for toji (therapeutic purposes).
+Toji has been practiced since the 17th century and is still popular, particularly among cancer patients as an alternative medicine.

 How to Onsen

 Sit on a small stool and scrub thoroughly with liquid soap from head to toe as if you haven’t bathed for years.
 This is no joke.
 Just as taking your shoes off at the door prevents dirt from coming into a house, bathing first helps keep the onsen clean.
 This isn't as much about meticulous hygiene (though the Japanese are known to be obsessive in that regard), but about keeping dirt and bacteria out of the onsen.

 Sukayu Onsen.
 Milky, highly acidic water floods into the large cedar bathhouse known as a sennin-buro, a 1,000-person bath.
 Designated as a national health resort, Sukayu draws many tōji travelers to its curative waters.
 It has a reputation for the best mixed-bathing in the nation—yes, men and women wearing nothing but towels.
 If you are a woman who prefers otherwise, take advantage of the hours that are reserved for women; men, you'll just have to deal with female onlookers.
 The trip one hour from Oirase Gorge and 70 minutes from Aomori.
 From JR Aomori Station, take the bus bound for Towada-ko.
 From Oirase Gorge, take the bus bound for JR Aomori Station and get off at the Sukayu Onsen stop.
 O-aza Arakawa Yama, Aomori, 030-0111.
 017/738–6400. www.sukayu.jp.